GFH-v2 Pipeline for Searches of Long-Transient Gravitational Waves from Newborn Magnetars

 \subsubsection{Coherence Time}

 The coherence time \(T_{\mathrm{FFT}}\) defines the duration of data segments over which we compute Fourier transforms.
 The choice of \(T_{\mathrm{FFT}}\) depends on the expected signal evolution.
 It must be short enough that the signal's frequency drift, due to \(\dot{f}_{\rm gw}\), remains within a single frequency bin during that time interval, but long enough to limit sensitivity loss.
-Assuming the frequency drift is approximately linear over an FFT segment, a condition largely verified for the typical segment durations we employ, the frequency change during \(T_{\mathrm{FFT}}\) is:
+Assuming the frequency drift is approximately linear over an FFT segment, a condition largely verified for the typical segment durations we employ\footnote{In practice, the GFH transform follows the full power-law frequency evolution.
+The linear approximation using only the first-order spin-down is employed only to set the maximum \(T_{\mathrm{FFT}}\) for each segment.
+Higher-order terms are negligible over the short segment duration, making this approximation safe.}, the frequency change during \(T_{\mathrm{FFT}}\) is:

 To keep the signal power within a single frequency bin of width \(1/T_{\mathrm{FFT}}\), we require:

 Combining the two expressions gives: